 Total credits: 30-33

-Students complete the Core Bioengineering requirements, and requirements within one selected option: thesis, practicum or coursework.
+All MS students must complete 18 credits of Core Bioengineering requirements and one selected option: thesis, practicum or coursework.

 Core Bioengineering